googleapis/google-api-nodejs-client/src/apis/jobs/README.md

 # @google/jobs

-> Cloud Job Discovery provides the capability to create, read, update, and delete job postings, as well as search jobs based on keywords and filters.
+> Cloud Talent Solution provides the capability to create, read, update, and delete job postings, as well as search jobs based on keywords and filters.

 ## Installation